VCUWrightCenter/TopEx/README.md

 ## How to use

-A template pipeline is provided below.
+A template pipeline is provided below using a test dataset.
+You can read more about the test_data dataset [here](https://github.com/cctrbic/medtop/blob/master/test_data/README.md)

 Each step of the pipeline has configuration options for experimenting with various methods.
 These are detailed in the documentation for each method.
 Notably, the `import_docs`, `get_cluster_topics`, `visualize_clustering`, and `evaluate` methods all include the option to save results to a file.

 ## Example Pipeline
 ### Import data